hkucs-makerlab/bluetooth-example-app/README.md

 # bluetooth-example-app

 ### Introduction:
-This app is written in the way to demo
+This app is for the tutorial of writing an Android app using BlueTooth.
+It is written in the way to demo

 * multiple modules in android studio project - exampleApp and libBT
 * multiple activites - main activity and scanning bluetooth device activity